abrusebas1997/Activintine/proposals/proposal.md

 ## Wireframes

-Need to make the wireframe professional
+Need to make the wireframe more professional
 **Insert wireframe pictures here**